NCP Flanders

 In addition to the standard admissibility conditions, page limits will apply to parts of applications.
 The page limits, and sections subject to limits, will be clearly shown in the application templates in the Funding & Tenders Portal electronic submission system.

 The limit for a first-stage application is 10 pages.
-In comparison: Unless provided otherwise in the specific call conditions, the limit for a full application for Research and Innovation actions & Innovation actions is 45 pages (when using lump sum funding, the limit is 50 pages).
+In comparison: Unless provided otherwise in the specific call conditions, the limit for a full application for Research and Innovation actions & Innovation actions is 45 pages (in the case of lump sum funding, the limit is 50 pages).

 Blind evaluation of first stage proposals